Lumus Imaging

 X-rays produce a 2-Dimensional image to examine internal body parts.
 An x-ray is very fast, just like taking a photograph.
 The radiologist/medical imaging specialist reviews the images and sends the results to your referring Doctor.

-An X-ray can be used to examine most parts of the body, including:
+An x-ray can be used to examine most parts of the body, including:

 What to expect